Robert-Bobrowicz/import-export/README.md

 # import-export

-This is to explain basics of import and export from JS file.
+This is to explain basic principles of import and export from JS file.